Award Tracking Operations

 Optional IOTA Database

 The optional IOTA database provides the user with a definitive listing of all the current IOTA island assignments and listings.
 When the IOTA database is installed, ProLog will automatically commence the tracking IOTA information.
+The IOTA award status is displayed in the Award Status Information panel and double-clicking the IOTA designation displays detailed IOTA information.

 Tech Support and FAX -- 1-505-892-5669